 The Archaeology of Seneca Village

-The NYC Landmarks Preservation Commission, which oversees all archaeology projects in public parks and safeguards all the artifacts excavated from City parks, created a digital exhibit featuring the artifacts excavated from Seneca Village.
+The NYC Landmarks Preservation Commission, which oversees all archaeology projects in public parks and safeguards the artifacts excavated from City parks, created a digital exhibit featuring the artifacts excavated from Seneca Village.

 Photos courtesy of the New York City Archaeological Repository.